gc820/CMEECourseWork/week4/README.md

 ```

 ### Python
-- Python packages as defined in the notebook.
+- Python packages as defined in the (Jupyter) notebook.

 ### LaTeX
 - Use a LaTeX editor or CLI to compile (e.g., `pdflatex Florida.tex`).